WWmonster/MarkdownTest/docs/test2.md

 	-XX:MaxPermSize=512m
 	```

+	!!! note
-	Note that every option must be manually entered in a separate row.
+	Every option must be manually entered in a separate row.

 1. Click **Apply** and then click **OK**.
 2. To restart Tomcat, in **Notification Area**, right click the Tomcat icon and select **Stop service**.